Jacobventer/iot_environmental_data_pipeline/readme.md

 # IoT Environmental Sensor Data Pipeline
 ## Overview

-The aim of this project was to build and implement a portable data engineering system.
+The aim of this project was to design and and implement a portable data engineering system.
-The pipeline should be able to load, store, and manage IoT environmental sensor telemetry data for municipal analysis of a smart city.
+The pipeline loads, store, and manage IoT environmental sensor telemetry data for municipal smart city analysis.

-Environmental sensor deployments produce large volumes of time-series data.
+Environmental sensor deployments generate large volumes of time-series data.
-To suppurt future scalability and long term planning, this project provides a Dockerised pipeline.
+To support future scalability and long-term planning, this project provides a Dockerized batch-processing pipeline.

 ## Problem Statement

 Municipal planners need quality historical environmental data.
 This can help improve long term city condictions and help with a citizen alterting applicaiton.
-Future sensor structures are unknown so the database must be able to handle a flexible schema.
+Future sensor structures are unknown so the database must be able to handle a flexible schema and alloq easy extension without restructuring the entire system.

 ## Project Structure
 ```bash